greyscalepress/interview-project/content/talks/2013-10-26-BooksInBrowsers.md

 So, the print-on-demand spammer actually abuses those four cornerstones and exploits the system in a brilliant way.

 Those books, unbelievably, have been infiltrating academia.
 You can find them in all university libraries around the world.
 Here in Switzerland I made a quick search.
-I found that there were 25 books by the publisher Alphascript about various topics: the judicial system of the People's Republic of China for instance or the legal history of China.
+I found that there were 25 books by the publisher Alphascript about various topics: *the judicial system of the People's Republic of China* for instance or *the legal history of China*.
 So, those are printed Wikipedia articles on the shelf of that University.
 I borrowed some of those books from the University, and I brought them to the tombstone of Jorge Louise Borges in the hope [video cuts out]

 [Video resumes] happening in our century.

 It also means that the people who acquired those books failed the spam detection test.
-We all know the CAPTCHAs that we encounter every day on the web, so those are the touring tests that [video cuts out]
+We all know the CAPTCHAs that we encounter every day on the web, so those are the Turing tests that [video cuts out]

 [Video resumes] thing is human-made or bot-made.

 Now, what has Amazon done to counter this?
 I noticed that recently they managed to decrease the number of spam books in their database.
 They took countermeasures, and they have started to eliminate those books.

 I had one interesting experience with this project.
 This was a book that I made.
 Again, with the original book sprint technology, I gathered a team during an art festival who was working during five days and producing an improved Wikipedia article on the art form of audiovisual performance (aka VJing).
-After one week of editing, we had a large article that we printed in book form, and I attempted later on to place this book also on Amazon through their print-on-demand service.
-After I submitted this, I received an answer that the title had been blocked and couldn't be published because the content was against the Terms of Service of Amazon create [video cuts out]
+After one week of editing, we had a large article that we printed in book form, and I attempted later on to place this book on Amazon through their print-on-demand service.
+After I submitted this, I received an answer that the title had been blocked and couldn't be published because the content was against the Terms of Service of Amazon CreateSpace [video cuts out]

 [Video resumes] you have to hold the exclusive rights, and the content shouldn't be available on the web.
-Or, in the original terms, we will not accept content that is freely available on the web unless you are the copyright owner of that content.
+Or, in the original terms, "we will not accept content that is freely available on the web unless you are the copyright owner of that content".
 The way it is phrased is interesting because the first part of the sentence has more weight.
-The freely available on the web content, by default, is banned unless you can prove that you are the copyright owner, and they insisted it should be exclusive rights.
+The "freely available on the web" content, by default, is banned unless you can prove that you are the copyright owner, and they insisted it should be exclusive rights.
 This is intriguing, and I think there would be many reactions here that would question the usefulness of this rule.

-I think I'm reaching the send of my presentation and [video cuts out]
+I think I'm reaching the end of my presentation and [video cuts out]

 [Video resumes] it’s a bit too early in the morning, and I'm a practitioner and I'm saying thank you therefore.